 Obviously we had some grown-up time as well, so if you can escape the children I would recommend dinner at Peyotito at the new Nobu Hotel.
 The food is just as good as the Notting Hill location, but the view is just so much better.
 Located directly on the water, the staff is lovely and the cocktails are incredibly delicious.

 If, like me, you hate house music but still want to get to a night club, try Pascha’s Flower Power night.
 You’ll be transported back to the 60’s with the music and the decor.
 This is also a really fun one to dress up for, so pack your flower crowns!
+Keep an eye out for your teenagers though, since many of them know where to get a fake id and might try and sneak in too!

 We’re already booking the same trip for next July and I can’t wait to go back.